-Best thing I ever drank:
+Best thing you ever drank:

 The Trinidad Sour at Drink, again in Boston.
 It blew my mind because it takes classic cocktail proportions and flips them on their head.

-The worst thing I ever drank:
+The worst thing you ever drank:

 Duck fat, thinking it was ginger syrup while I was prepping for a shift.